 3. Difficulty in swallowing

-The stimulation of the swallowing process is also controlled by the brain-gut axis.
+The nerve activation of the swallowing process is also controlled by the brain-gut axis.
 A person who suffers from a compromised brain-gut axis will have difficulty in swallowing pills and probably has a poor vagus.

 Once it has been diagnosed that your gut is not healthy, it will impact your brain as well.
 This will lead to a dysfunctional Brain Gut Axis.
 There are a number of methods to heal one by repairing the other.